coder-ka/petite-router/README.md

 Please feel free to send me a PR.

-Also most of this README is translated by Deepl, so please send me a PR if you find something wrong with my english.
+Also please send me a PR if you find something wrong with my english.(I'm Japanese!!)